 Persistence — Job requires persistence in the face of obstacles.

 Wages & Employment Trends

 - State wages

 Much faster than average (15% or higher)

-Source: Bureau of Labor Statistics 2020 wage data
+Source: Bureau of Labor Statistics 2021 wage data

 external site and 2020-2030 employment projections

 “Projected growth” represents the estimated change in total employment over the projections period (2020-2030).
 “Projected job openings” represent openings due to growth and replacement.